Best E! Glambot Moments of the Year

 Rocking the latest feminine fringe style, Olivia Culpo's Marchesa Dress was a show-stopper at the Oscars.
 The gown's carefully-crafted, beaded details made the look flow elegantly down the carpet.

-The Academy Awards are all about looking sophisticated and Taraji P. Henson did just that.
+The Academy Awards are all about looking sophisticated, and Taraji P. Henson did just that.
 The Hidden Figures star was dreamy in a custom blue velvet Alberta Ferretti gown topped with a stunning diamond necklace.

 Which 2017 E!
 Glambot moment was your favorite?
 Let us know in the comments below!